Best Time to Visit Florida

 Best Time to Visit Orlando

-The best time to visit Orlando is between January and May.
+That said, the best time to visit Orlando is between January and May.
 You'll avoid the holiday crowds (with the exception of Spring and Easter breaks, which should be avoided) and enjoy mild temperatures (highs between mid-50s to high 80s) and typically dry weather.
 Since this season isn't as popular, you'll also enjoy better prices on everything from airfare to hotel stays.

 Looking for the best time to go to Disney World?
 Early fall is where it's at.
 Time it right, and you'll not only reap the benefit of cheaper accommodation and park rates, but you'll also enjoy mildly warm temperatures that won't leave you dripping while standing in (much shorter) lines.